Arithmetic finiteness of very irregular varieties: Realizations with extra structures

-Let $W$ be a vector bundle on $Z$ and $H \subset \GL(W)$ a reductive group $Z$-scheme.
+Let~$W$ be a vector bundle on~$Z$ and~$H \subset \GL(W)$ a reductive group~$Z$-scheme.
 The first result of this section is the following form of Faltings' finiteness of pure semisimple Galois representations:

-\begin{proposition} For $w \in \bbZ$, there are up to isomorphism only finitely many $\Gamma$-\'etale data that are semisimple, pure of weight $w$ and such that $(G, V) \cong (H, W)$. \end{proposition}
+\begin{proposition} For~$w \in \bbZ$, there are up to isomorphism only finitely many~$\Gamma$-\'etale data with~$(G, V) \iso (H, W)$ that are semisimple and pure of weight~$w$. \end{proposition}

-\begin{proof} We correct some inaccuracies in \cite[lemma 2.6]{LV}, where the reduction to~\cite[th.
-7.1]{Richardson} is wrong, and in \cite[lemma 5.49]{LS20} where \cite[th.~4.4.5]{SerreCohomologieGaloisienne} is applied to a number field instead of a local field.
-We may assume $(G,V) = (H,W)$.
-By \cite[th.~3.1]{DeligneBourbakiFaltings} up to isomorphism there are only finitely many continuous representations $\Gamma \to \GL(W_0)$ that are semisimple and pure of weight $w$ with respect to~$\Sigma$, where $W_0$ stays for $W$ seen as~$\bbQ_p$-vector space.
-Let $\rho$ be such a representation.
-Let $N$ be the normalizer of the subgroup $H \subset \GL(W)$.
+\begin{proof} We correct an inaccuracy in the proof of \cite[lemma 2.6]{LV}, where the reduction to~\cite[th.
+7.1]{Richardson} is wrong.
+We may assume~$(G,V) = (H,W)$.
+By \cite[th.~3.1]{DeligneBourbakiFaltings} up to isomorphism there are only finitely many continuous representations~$\Gamma \to \GL(W_0)$ that are semisimple and pure of weight~$w$ with respect to~$\Sigma$, where~$W_0$ stands for~$W$ seen as~$\bbQ_p$-vector space.
+Let~$\rho$ be such a representation.
+Let~$N$ be the normalizer of the subgroup~$H \subset \GL(W)$.
 It suffices to check that there are only finitely many~$N(Z)$-conjugacy classes in the isomorphism class of~$\rho$.
-The image of~$\rho$ is contained in the normalizer~$N'$ of $\Res_{Z/\bbQ_p} H \subset \GL(W_0)$.
-Let $L \subset N'$ be the Zariski closure of the image of $\rho$.
+The image of~$\rho$ is contained in the normalizer~$N'$ of~$\Res_{Z/\bbQ_p} H \subset \GL(W_0)$.
+Let~$L \subset N'$ be the Zariski closure of the image of~$\rho$.
 It suffices to show that

-is a finite union of $N(Z)$-orbits.
-Now the subgroup $\Res_{Z/\bbQ_p} N \subset N'$ is of finite index by \cref{lemma:NormalizerAndWeilRestriction} below.
-Therefore it suffices to prove that $\cC$ is a finite union of~$N'(\bbQ_p)$-orbits.
-The representation $\rho$ is semisimple by hypothesis, thus the connected component of $L$ is reductive.
+is a finite union of~$N(Z)$-orbits.
+Now the subgroup~$\Res_{Z/\bbQ_p} N \subset N'$ is of finite index by \cref{lemma:NormalizerAndWeilRestriction}.
+Therefore it suffices to prove that~$\cC$ is a finite union of~$N'(\bbQ_p)$-orbits.
+The representation~$\rho$ is semisimple by hypothesis, thus the identity component of~$L$ is reductive.
 According to \cref{Prop:DisconnectedRichardsonThm}, the set

-is a finite union of $N'(\bar{\bbQ}_p)$-orbits, where $\bar{\bbQ}_p$ is an algebraic closure of $\bbQ_p$.
-We then conclude by \cite[th.~4.4.5]{SerreCohomologieGaloisienne}. \end{proof}
+is a finite union of~$N'(\bar{\bbQ}_p)$-orbits, where~$\bar{\bbQ}_p$ is an algebraic closure of~$\bbQ_p$.
+We then conclude by \cite[ch.
+III, \S 4.4, th.~5]{SerreCohomologieGaloisienne}. \end{proof}